barbarer/py4e-int/_sources/objects/Exercises.rst

     :answer_c: self
     :answer_d: init
     :correct: c
-    :feedback_a: 'class' is a keyword that defines the template of an object.
+    :feedback_a: 'class' is a keyword that defines the template for objects of the class.
     :feedback_b: 'def' is used to define a function
-    :feedback_c: 'self' is not a keyword but a convention that is used for this purpose
+    :feedback_c: 'self' is not a keyword, but by convention is used to refer to the current object
-    :feedback_d: 'init' not a convention, but the __init__ method is created to initialize class variables.
+    :feedback_d: 'init' is not a keyword, but the __init__ method is created to initialize class variables.

-    _________ is a convention that is used to represent the instance of a class and to access the attributes and methods of the class.
+    _________ is not a keyword, but by convention it is used to refer to the current instance (object) of a class.